Edward "Little Buster" Forehand: Biography

 Born in Hertford, North Carolina, he moved to Westbury, Long Island at age 16.
 His first professional gig was at the Brooklyn Paramount, where he was a back-up guitarist for Alan Freed's Rock and Roll shows.
 He also became a regular at Long Island clubs.

 In 1961, Buster composed his first original song "Looking For a Home" while living in Glen Cove.
 First recorded on Josie/Jubilee after winning a talent contest at Harlem's Apollo Theater in 1964, Buster released "Looking For a Home".
-He recorded a series of singles there, including his biggest hit in 1968, Doc Pomus' "Young Boy Blues".ref name="AMG"/> Buster's last single with Josie was "City of Blues" / "Cry Me a River".
+He recorded a series of singles there, including his biggest hit in 1968, Doc Pomus' "Young Boy Blues".
+Buster's last single with Josie was "City of Blues" / "Cry Me a River".
 His singles and several new compositions were compiled for the 1970 album, Looking For a Home that was finally by the UK label Sequel in 1997.

 Al Kooper covered "Looking For A Home" on his 1970 album Kooper Session, released on Columbia Records.

 Buster changed his focus, concentrating on live blues with his band, The Soul Brothers.
 Buster married his wife, Mary, in 1969.

 In 1995, Buster recorded his Bullseye release, Right On Time.
 This release brought him worldwide exposure, with a W.C.
 Handy Award nomination, and a runner-up award for Living Blues magazine's Critics' Award.
 His 2000 CD Work Your Show opened up mass media exposure via CBS This Morning, Late Night with Conan O'Brien, Late Show with David Letterman, on Dan Aykroyd's House of Blues Hour, international music festivals, and articles in Juke Blues, Backyard Blues and 20th Century Guitar magazines.